ma-quantumlab/QICK-tprocv2-Code/README.md

 - The *qubit_char_funcs.py* file needs to be updated and utilized when wanting to create scans of parameters in more complicated experiments.
 - The current experiments using the HDAWG are hardcoded.
 This instrument needs to be integrated into the configuration files somehow.
 - The HDAWG setup is also a work in progress right now.
 The main focus is inputting custom pulses as a table in the ZI python API.
+- The external trigger to the HDAWG has an impedance mismatch issue whcih is described here: https://discord.com/channels/764231928676089909/1336515288770023466/1336518711347122277 and https://github.com/openquantumhardware/qick/issues/159
+  - Currently it is setup with a 50 OHm terminator in series and this seems to work ok to stabilize the signal, however the amplitude is not 3.3V.
+No issue with triggering has been seen yet with the current setup.

 ---